FCP Setup

 computing-provider collateral add --fcp --from <YOUR_WALLET_ADDRESS> <amount>

-Note: Currently one AI task requires 5 SWANC.
-Please deposit enough collaterals for the tasks
+Note: Please deposit enough collaterals for the tasks

 computing-provider collateral withdraw --fcp --owner <YOUR_WALLET_ADDRESS> --account <YOUR_CP_ACCOUNT> <amount>